Festival of Arts, Shiraz–Persepolis (1967-77)

 The Festival summoned a complex network of artistic perspectives, which resulted in a collective, hyper-modernist, arena of experimentation.
 Its programme juxtaposed performances ranging from the intimate to the ritual, archaic to contemporary, folkloric to experimental, and satirical to subversive.

-Articulating and appraising the aspirations and contradictions of this shared international historical moment, A Utopian Stage aims at addressing one of the major unresolved artistic complexes of late modernism.
+Articulating and appraising the aspirations and contradictions of this shared international historical moment, Excavated Archives aims at addressing one of the major unresolved artistic complexes of late modernism.

 The Festival proposed a sophisticated version of universalism that would reject any reductive principle of a unified globalised culture.
 Instead, the careful selection of programming mapped encounters that dreamt up a utopian vision of heterogeneous unity.
 This vision was articulated temporally and spatially – the Festival’s stage united diverse expressions across historical time and improvised alternative performance spaces across the open city and nature.
 This exhibition restages the utopian direction of this contested space of culture and reconsiders the Festival’s paradigm-shifting and radical cultural model coming from the periphery to confront the centre.